klimbeta/klimbeta/docs/development/ElementRelationshipDiagram.md

 **Access**
 - Fold a plant out of the way of Hole.
-- Move a branch out of the way when walking through Slash or a residual patch.
+-<move>Move</move>a branch out of the way when walking through Slash or a residual patch.

 :::